flutter/website/src/docs/development/ui/advanced/slivers.md

 ---
-title: Using Slivers to achieve fancy scrolling
+title: Using slivers to achieve fancy scrolling
 description: Where to find information on using slivers to implement fancy scrolling effects, like elastic scrolling, in Flutter.
 ---